DFE-Digital/early-years-foundation-reform/adr/0014-microsoft-defender-for-cloud.md

 - Consistent with existing Terraform patterns

 **Neutral:**
-- Defender plans may incur cost depending on DfE Azure subscription tier (typically included in standard tier)
+- Defender plans introduce ongoing monthly cost (plan pricing is published by Microsoft and may differ by agreement, currency, and pre-purchase discounts)
 - Alerts may take 24–48 hours to become active after deployment

 **Negative:**